What is the Best Medicare Supplement Plan in Pennsylvania?

 You can shop for a new Medicare Supplement Plan at any time.
 However, in most cases you will be required to undergo medical underwriting when changing plans.
 Also, it's possible that you can be denied coverage for pre-existing conditions when changing plans.

 As long as you continue paying your premiums, Medicare Supplement Plan coverage automatically renews each year.
 You cannot be removed from a plan as long as you continue paying your premiums on time.

 Enrolling in a good Medicare Supplement Plan, especially Plan G, is a simple yet important step towards protecting your long-term financial security throughout your retirement.

-Healthcare planning is well within the scope of work of a fiduciary financial advisor who specializes in retirement planning.
+Healthcare planning is well within our scope of work as a fiduciary financial advisor who specializes in retirement planning.